-For the fiscal year ended June 30, 2022, the governmental funds had a combined fund balance of \$24.427 million, which reflects an increase of \$438,000 from the balance at the end of the previous fiscal year.
+For the fiscal year ended June 30, 2023, the governmental funds had a combined fund balance of \$26.073 million, which reflects an increase of \$1.646 million from the balance at the end of the previous fiscal year.

-The increase in governmental fund balance at June 30, 2022, is due to revenues exceeding expenditures during the year.
+The increase in governmental fund balance as of June 30, 2023, is due to revenues exceeding expenditures during the year as outlined above.

-The County's General Fund was \$5.218 million favorable to the final amended budget for fiscal year 2022.
+The County's General Fund was \$4.098 million favorable to the final amended budget for fiscal year 2023.
 This favorable variance is due to several factors.
-While revenue fell short of the amended budget by \$929,000; expenditures were less than the amended budget by \$4.622 million and transfers out were less than the amended budget by \$1.526 million.
-The primary expenditure savings were \$480,000 in Public Safety, \$1.483 million in Health and Welfare, and \$2.149 million in unspent ARPA funding.
+Revenues were only slightly higher by \$117,572.
+However, expenditures were less than the amended budget by \$1.586 million and transfers out were less than the amended budget by \$2.263 million.
+The primary expenditure savings were \$1.394 million in Health and Welfare.